-While there are many ways to interact with a Cyclone, including graphical utilities, command-line utilities, and DLLs, the touch screen can often be very convenient.
-The following is a short tutorial demonstrating how to remotely access the Cyclone screen.
+While there are many ways to interact with a Cyclone, including graphical utilities, command-line utilities, and DLLs, the touchscreen can often be very convenient.
+Let's look at how easy it is to launch

 If you are using a CYCLONE FX programmer you can view and interact with a Cyclone’s display from the PC by running the Cyclone Control GUI, which is one of the three components of the Cyclone Control Suite.
 Next, click on the Remote Display Tab.
 This tab will show the current display of the Cyclone.

 The display is a pixel by pixel representation of the Cyclone’s touchscreen.
 The utility checks every second for changes in the display and updates the image to the current display.